thomaskeggin/gen3sis_sandbox/readme.md

 #### Dispersal

 For every pairwise cell comparison, a dispersal attempt is made.
-Whether this is successful or not is determined by the `get_dispersal_values()` function.
+Whether this attempt is successful or not is determined by comparing the `get_dispersal_values()` function output, and the corresponding geographical distance (distance matrix value) between that pair of cells.
 If the cell-to-cell dispersal attempt exceeds the cell-to-cell value in the corresponding distance matrix for that time step, the dispersal attempt is a success.

-The way in which the cell-to-cell dispersal distance value is determined is also highly customisable - and can be determined by the environmental variables and species traits.
-We will try to keep it simple here by determining each dispersal attempt by a random pick from a skewed Weibull distribution, using the `stats::rweibull()` function.
+The way in which the dispersal attempt distance value is determined is highly customisable - and can be determined by environmental variables and species traits.
+We will try to keep it simple here by determining each dispersal attempt through a random pick from a skewed Weibull distribution, using the `stats::rweibull()` function.

 ``` r
 # Dispersal --------------------------------------------------------------------